concord-consortium/portal-report/docs/source-key.md

 In the report service database the data is segmented in to 'sources'.
 Each source has a 'sourceKey'.

-They were original intended to segment the data stored in the report-service.
+They were originally intended to segment the data stored in the report-service.
 This way tools working with the report-service wouldn't accidentally clobber some other tool's data.
 However, we are now sharing this data between multiple tools, so they aren't as useful as they used to be.

 ## Shared Source Keys